konnerhorton/resume-website/content/resume/index.md

 Six miles of transit rail including five miles of single-bore tunnel and three underground stations.
 We were responsible for developing the schedule and estimate as an independent check on the progressive design build team.

 -   Developed a schedule for all tunnel excavation and permanent works, and some enabling and site work.
+-   Developed statistical model to determine the financial value of the risk associated with adjacent asset (buildings, utilities, etc.) damage.

+### West Ashley Sewer Tunnel Extension

+_Senior Project Engineer with Aldea Services, Inc. (offsite), Charleston, South Carolina, USA_

+20,000 feet of eight-foot diameter TBM tunnel in marl and other fine-grained material.
+We worked for the Construction Manager at Risk for the project to provide qualitative risk assessments and support-of-excavation design.

+- Reviewed geotechnical contract documents and design drawings to provide assessments of possible risks and their allocations among stakeholders.
+- Provided recommendations for contract language to manage and allocate risk as desired by the project team.
+- Review instrumentation and monitoring drawings and provided recommendations to reduce cost while maintaining the anticipated risk profile.

+### Scarborough Subway Extension

+_Senior Project Engineer with Aldea Services, Inc. (offsite), Toronto, Ontario, CA_

+December 2022 - Present

+Eight kilometers of single bore transit tunnel with four stations, multiple egress buildings, and associated commercial buildings.
+We were designers on the progressive design build team under contract to deliver the stations and egress buildings.
+We were focused on the geotechnical conditions and support of excavation design.

+-   Extracted, parsed, and migrated geotechnical data from pdfs and unstructured excel sheets into a geotechnical database.
+-   Lead Construction Impact Assessment report development for four large excavations.
+-   Managed the quality control process for geotechnical data from over 400 borings to be stored in a database.
+-   Performed statistical analysis to determine geotechnical parameters.

 ### Potomac River Tunnel